Grand Castle Woerden, Castle 3.

 Fortified town of Oudewater

-The small old town has an unhappy fortress past.
-The"murder of Oudewater\\\" took place during the Eighty Years' War (1568-1648).
-In 1672-1673, Oudewater lay unprotected for some time in front of the water line, i.e. in front of the Goejanverwellesluis-Nieuwerbrug line.
-It was not until the eighteenth century that the waterline was moved to the east and Oudewater significantly strengthened.
-Traces of high bastions and a wide moat are best visible on the southeast side.
-From that old fortified southeast corner, the route continues over the Waardsedijk along the Hollandsche IJssel, through the Snelrewaard and in the direction of Montfoort.
+The small old town has an unfortunate fortified past.
+The "murder of Oudewater" took place during the Eighty Years' War (1568-1648).
+In 1672-1673 Oudewater was unprotected for some time by the waterline, i.e. the Goejanverwellesluis-Nieuwerbrug line.
+It was not until the eighteenth century that the waterline was moved to the east and Oudewater was considerably fortified.
+Traces of high bastions and a wide moat are best visible on the south-east side.
+From that old fortified south-east corner the route continues over the Waardsedijk along the Hollandsche IJssel, through the Snelrewaard and in the direction of Montfoort.

 (5)

-Former Line of Plea
+Former Line of the Pleit

 (6)